‘Guillermo del Toro’s Pinocchio’ wins best animated feature

-Los Angeles (AP) — “Guillermo del Toro’s Pinocchio” has had an Oscar wish come true.
+LOS ANGELES (AP) — “Guillermo del Toro’s Pinocchio” has had an Oscar wish come true.

 The director’s stop-motion, musical take on the puppet who longs to be a real boy won Netflix its first animated feature trophy on Sunday.